Nissan CEO welcomes Renault's appointment of Senard as chairman

-TOKYO (Reuters) - Nissan Motor Co (7201.T) CEO Hiroto Saikawa on Thursday welcomed the appointment of Jean-Dominique Senard as chairman of its French automaking partner Renault SA (RENA.PA), adding the Japanese firm looked forward to starting a new chapter in their partnership following the arrest of ousted chairman Carlos Ghosn.
+TOKYO, Jan 24 (Reuters) - Nissan Motor Co CEO Hiroto Saikawa on Thursday welcomed the appointment of Jean-Dominique Senard as chairman of its French automaking partner Renault SA, adding the Japanese firm looked forward to starting a new chapter in their partnership following the arrest of ousted chairman Carlos Ghosn.

 “Mr. Senard is an experienced, mature businessman ...
 I very much welcome Renault’s decision,” Saikawa told reporters at Nissan’s headquarters in Yokohama.